nextest-rs/datatest-stable/CONTRIBUTING.md

+## Prerequisites

+datatest-stable is designed to work with both `cargo test` and `cargo nextest`.
+In either case, nextest is required for one of the tests.
+Install it via [the instructions here](https://get.nexte.st).

 ## Pull Requests

 If you have a new feature in mind, please discuss the feature in an issue to ensure that your